matt-handy/TheAllCommander/README.md

 The second, and far more comprehensive, test suite is included in the integration_test directory.
 These tests are orchestrated through junit, but involve TheAllCommander server being started in its entirety, and one of the test daemons being engaged to run through a standard set of test sequences.
 This tests both the server and the daemons in an apples-to-apples manner.
 NOTE: Currently automated cross platform testing with Linux requires supplemental software which has not yet been documented.
 Documentation for automated Linux functional testing is pending.

 Note: There is a default_commands file under "test" which contains the load script for automatic commands, or commands which are executed against a daemon immediately on connection.
 They are set to a default username and hostname and must be updated if that test will pass.

+NOTE: Automated testing of the outlook harvester macro is disabled by default, and can be activated by setting outlookharvest.live.enable=true in the the test_config.properties file.
+This is disabled by default since some users are building and testing on production laptops with actual Outlook data, and therefore we want users to opt in to that test.
+The test starts a local daemon and a local TheAllCommander instance, and ensures that Outlook data is correctly processed by the local instance.